The Scottish Trace Element and Micronutrient Diagnostic and Research Laboratory strives to maintain a high quality service in terms of ....

 - responding to comments and complaints with the aim of striving for improvement wherever possible.

 The Laboratory currently has full accreditation status with UKAS (UK Accreditation Service).
 The majority of analytes offered by STEMDRL are included in the scope of accreditation.
+See individual analyte pages for further details.

 We participate in all appropriate external quality assessment schemes where they are available.